ridafkih/homelab/README.md

 ## Specifications

-This is run on a system with the following specificiations.
+This is run on a system with the following specifications.

 - AMD AM5 Ryzen 7 7800X3D
 - 64GB DDR5 RAM